fin-hypergrid/core/README.md

 <a name="q-behavior"></a>
 ##Q by [kx](http://kx.com/) systems [demo](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html?tab=4) tabs (select either the 'Q' or 'Q Tree' tabs).

+This Hypertree + Hypergrid example allows you to define a on the fly custom drill down hierarchy while supporting grouping, aggregations, and sorting in realtime.
+The current example demonstrates 20MM updates/second.
+The default aggregations available are sum, min, max, first, last, average, weighted average, mean, and standard deviation.
+Press options/alt to drag and drop define the visible columns and the drill down hierarchy.

 1. The Q tabs will not be populated with data until you run a Q server script that is provided.
 2. Make sure q 32 bit free version is installed [Q free version](http://kx.com/software-download.php)
 3. Startup either ```q bigtable.q```, ```q sorttable.q```, or install and run the extremely powerfull [Hypertree server found in Stevan Apters github area](https://github.com/stevanapter/hypertree).